edfong/npl/README.md

 https://arxiv.org/abs/1902.03175

 ## Getting Started
-To install npl package, clone the repo and run
+To install the npl package, clone the repo and run
 ```
 python3 setup.py develop
 ```